A sample version of The Sims 2: Body Shop. This Create-A-Sim tool can create and customise Sims that can later be transferred to the full game.

 Lutris is a platform for installing games in a unified interface on Linux, an installer is available for this game.

 3. Manually patching Wine

 There is an old repository that documents patches and glitches for an older (now unsupported) version of Wine:

 While still far from perfect and prone to unexpected crashes (dependent on hardware), it is possible to run The Sims 2 under Wine.

 The infamous D3DERR_INVALIDCALL error is due to the fact Wine is hardcoded to supply 256 vertex shaders instead of 1024 that The Sims 2 demands.
 By patching this constraint, as well as providing "dummy" code for unimplemented shader interfaces, enables the game to play to surprising results.

 A thank you goes to swswine for initially discovering the game's major unimplemented undocumented shader interface and for writing the patch to demonstrate this in bug report 8051.
 Further contributors include Robert Walker, Alexandr Oleynikov and Paul Gofman.

 Graphical Glitches Inevitable!

 While the patch enables the game to play fairly well (dependant on hardware), there may be issues including:

 Please do not submit test results here as this is a hack to get the game running.
-Continue to submit tests for vanilla Wine or wine-staging (as long as this is explicitly stated), but it seems unlikely we'll see improvements from "Garbage" until the hardcoded limit is raised and there is a solution to adding the missing undocumented shader interface.
+Continue to submit tests for vanilla Wine or wine-staging (as long as this is explicitly stated), but it seems unlikely we'll see improvements from "Garbage" for regular Wine until the missing undocumented shader interfaces are implemented.